LogtalkDotOrg/logtalk3/manuals/sources/userman/performance.rst

 table with benchmark `results <https://logtalk.org/performance.html>`_ for a subset of the supported systems is also available at the Logtalk website.
-But note that multiple factors affect the performance of an application and the benchmark examples and their results only provide a partial assessment.
+But note that multiple factors affect the performance of an application.
+The benchmark examples and their results only provide a partial assessment.